 Conundrum: how to display as much merchandise as possible (as per the owner’s request) while not making the store look unnecessarily cluttered?

-My approach: when a client demands something that’s impractical or counter-intuitive my first reaction is always to research what lies beneath this request.
+My approach: when a client demands something impractical or counter-intuitive, my first reaction is always to research what lies beneath this request.
 What is the client’s actual need and/or priority behind it?
 What reasoning led them to believe they should ask for this?
-In this episode, it turns out the skateboard store was famous for having the most complete range for specialty products in the Country, and its owner believed he had to display them all in order to be relevant.
+In this episode, it turns out the skateboard store was famous for having the most complete range of specialty products in the Country, and its owner believed he had to display them all to be relevant.

 My solution: truth be told, you don’t really need to display every single item you sell in a store, but you should edit and curate a selection of items that carefully reflect your full range.
 It’s very much about careful editing and inventive storage.
 For example, board wheels could be stored in deep drawers similar to hardware shop ones, with a sample wheel at the front of each drawer.
 Any shopper could see all available wheels at first glance, while the display would be streamlined and organized.